mixer/wsabi/readme.md

 });
 ```

+Options:

+ * `io` defaults to an empty object.
+List of [options](https://github.com/Automattic/engine.io#methods-1) to pass to the socket.io server,
+ * `cookies` defaults to "true".
+Determines whether Wsabi should "manage" the session cookies for you - see the note below.

-You can pass in [config](https://github.com/Automattic/engine.io#methods-1) to the socket.io server by passing in a "io" option object.
-After this, you can then connect to Wsabi using any supported client library, including:
+After this, you can then connect to your server using any supported client library, including:

  * [Sails.io.js](https://github.com/balderdashy/sails.io.js).
  * More to come?